varchar-io/vaas/README.md

 The major interfaces of the SDK are:
 - `data` - the data model.
 - `graph` - the graph model.
+- `template` - the API client to load a pre-designed graph from Columns.
 - `publish` - the API client to publish the graph to Columns.